Unit01-TestType/otter/README.md

     - extract list of towns with population, tile coordinates, and house and road layouts (tiles)
     - extract list of industry, nearest town, and tile coordinates
     - extract objects, signs, and other features
-- Creates templates and methods for extracting newGRF data into usable formats (not all newGRF data is publicly or easily availalbe)
+- Creates templates and methods for extracting newGRF data into usable formats (not all newGRF data is publicly or easily available)
 - Upload industry code references for common industry replacement sets

 <p align="right">(<a href="#readme-top">back to top</a>)</p>